edina/angular-build/README.md

 ## Installation

-### General prereqs
+### General Pre-requisites

-Before you install the build (whether manually or through the project generator), you need to install some dependencies globally:
+Before you install the build, you need to install some dependencies globally:
 * `npm install --global gulp`

-### New projects
-The easiest approach to integrate this build is to use our Yeoman Generator available over at https://github.com/dsebastien/modernWebDevGenerator and on npm: https://www.npmjs.com/package/generator-modern-web-dev.
-The generator will set up (almost) everything for you.

-### Existing projects
+### Add to Projects
 First configure the required dependencies in your package.json file:
-* add Modern Web Dev Build to your devDependencies: `npm install modern-web-dev-build --save-dev`
+* add Build System to your devDependencies: `npm install node-build-web-app --save-dev`
 * execute `npm install --no-optional`

 You should get warnings about missing peer dependencies.
-Those are dependencies that are required by the build but that you should add to your own project.
-Install these one by one.
+Those are dependencies that are required by the build but that you should add to your own project, install these one by one.

 For now the required peer dependencies are as follows:
 * babel-core